LoginRadius/python-sdk/README.md

 ### Prerequisites
 You will need at least Python - 2.7 or greater.
-LoginRadius module utilizes the [namedtuple](https://docs.python.org/2/library/collections.html#collections.namedtuple) from the collections library and the [import_module](https://docs.python.org/2/library/importlib.html) from importlib.
+LoginRadius module uses the [namedtuple](https://docs.python.org/2/library/collections.html#collections.namedtuple) from the collections library and the [import_module](https://docs.python.org/2/library/importlib.html)  from importlib.

 ### Install From Package
 Using pip